Henry Jones (writer): Lawn tennis

 In 1869 Jones joined the All England Croquet Club, which had been founded the previous year.
 He was later voted onto the club's committee and was Secretary for a brief period in 1871.
 In 1875 Jones proposed that one of the club's croquet lawns should be set aside for playing lawn tennis, which proved to be a significant step.
 In 1877, Club Secretary John Walsh proposed that a lawn tennis championship be held, and "Wimbledon" was born.
 Jones and two other prominent men, Julian Marshall and Charles Gilbert Heathcote, formed a sub-committee to frame the rules, many of which survive today, and Jones was referee at The Championships from 1877 to 1885.

-The only tournament of the inaugural 1877 Wimbledon Championship was the Gentlemen's Singles, which was won from a field of 22 competitors by Spencer Gore, an old Harrovian rackets player.
+The only tournament of the inaugural 1877 Wimbledon Championship was the Gentlemen's Singles, which was won from a field of 22 competitors by Spencer Gore, an Old Harrovian rackets player.
 The final attracted a crowd of about 200 spectators, who each paid one shilling.
-Today, centre court tickets for Gentleman's Finals Day cost £75.

 The Ladies' Singles tournament was inaugurated in 1884 when Maud Watson became the champion from an entry of just 13 players.
 The same year, the Gentlemen's Doubles was started, with a trophy donated to the club by Oxford University Lawn Tennis Club following the cessation of their own doubles championship.

 Henry Jones died in 1899 when the fortunes of Wimbledon were at a low ebb.
 Public affection for the championships had waned in the 1890s and Jones' obituaries largely ignored his role in lawn tennis.